italiancode/memecointracker/README.md

 ![DSCVR Announcement](./Screenshot_27-12-2024_02628_www.youtube.com.jpeg)

 ---

+## Acknowledgements

+This project was created for the [DSCVR Canvas Bounty](https://dscvr.one/) and awarded $3,500 during the competition hosted by [Dora Hacks](https://dorahacks.io/).

+Special thanks to the DSCVR team for organizing the event and supporting innovative projects in Web3!

 ## Contribution
 We welcome contributions to enhance the features of MemeCoinTracker.
 Please feel free to fork the repository and submit a pull request.